dylan-hackers/historic-dylan-svn/libraries/network/opendylan.org/README.txt

 INSTALLATION
 ------------

 * Modify the provided config.xml for your site.

-* Create symlinks for the wiki .dsp and static files. cd <your configured dsp root directory>
-  ln -s .../trunk/libraries/network/wiki/dsp wiki ln -s .../trunk/libraries/network/wiki/www/style.css ...TODO: probably more... ln -s <wherever>/downloads  (don't want to store these in svn)
+The only changes necessary SHOULD be to the "location" attributes of the config elements.

 * Build the opendylan-dot-org library

-* Start the server:
+* Start the server.
+This is the way I do it on Mccarthy:

-  opendylan-dot-org --config config.xml
+  opendylan-dot-org --config /home/cgay/opendylan.org/config.xml --working-directory /home/cgay/trunk/libraries/network/opendylan.org/dsp/opendylan.org

 TODO
 ----

+* Add a config element for opendylan-dot-org so we don't depend on the --working-directory command-line option.

 * The links on the "downloading" page are all broken.
 Need to copy the downloading directory or symlink to it.